microbiomedata/metaT/docs/index.rst

 Workflow Overview
 -----------------
 MetaT is a workflow designed to analyze metatranscriptomes, building on top of already existing NMDC workflows for processing input.
 The metatranscriptoimics workflow takes in raw data and starts by quality filtering the reads using the `MetaT RQC workflow <https://github.com/microbiomedata/metaT_ReadsQC>`_.
 With filtered reads, the workflow filters out rRNA reads (and separates the interleaved file into separate files for the pairs) using bbduk (BBTools).
 After the filtering steps, reads are assembled into transcripts using the `MetaT Assembly workflow <https://github.com/microbiomedata/metaT_Assembly>`_ and annotated using the `Metagenome Anotation workflow <https://github.com/microbiomedata/mg_annotation>`_; producing GFF funtional annotation files.
-Features are counted with `MetaT Read Counting <https://github.com/microbiomedata/metaT_ReadCounts>`_ which assigns mapped reads to genomic features for sense and antisense reads.
+Features are counted with `MetaT Read Counting workflow <https://github.com/microbiomedata/metaT_ReadCounts>`_ which assigns mapped reads to genomic features for sense and antisense reads.
 Please refer to each repository for their detailed documentation.

 Workflow Availability
 ---------------------
 The workflow uses the listed docker images to run all third-party tools.
 The workflow is available in GitHub: https://github.com/microbiomedata/metaT; and the corresponding Docker images that have all the required dependencies are available in following DockerHub:

 - `microbiomedata/meta_t:0.0.5 <https://hub.docker.com/r/microbiomedata/meta_t>`_
 - `bryce911/bbtools:38.86 <https://hub.docker.com/r/microbiomedata/bbtools>`_

 Requirements for Execution (recommendations are in bold):
 --------------------------------------------------------
-1. WDL-capable Workflow Execution Tool (**Cromwell**)
+#.
+WDL-capable Workflow Execution Tool (**Cromwell**)
-2. Container Runtime that can load Docker images (**Docker v2.1.0.3 or higher**)
+#.
+Container Runtime that can load Docker images (**Docker v2.1.0.3 or higher**)

 Workflow Dependencies
 ---------------------
 Third-party software (These are included in the Docker images.)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. `BBTools v38.94 <https://jgi.doe.gov/data-and-tools/bbtools/>`_.
+#. `BBTools v38.94 <https://jgi.doe.gov/data-and-tools/bbtools/>`_.
 (License: `BSD-3-Clause-LBNL <https://bitbucket.org/berkeleylab/jgi-bbtools/src/master/license.txt>`_.)
-2. `Python v3.7.12 <https://www.python.org/>`_.
+#. `Python v3.7.12 <https://www.python.org/>`_.
 (License: Python Software Foundation License)
-3. `pandas v1.0.5 <https://pandas.pydata.org/>`_. (python package) (License: BSD-3-Clause)
+#. `pandas v1.0.5 <https://pandas.pydata.org/>`_. (python package) (License: BSD-3-Clause)
-4. `gffutils v0.10.1 <https://pythonhosted.org/gffutils/>`_. (python package) (License: MIT)
+#. `gffutils v0.10.1 <https://pythonhosted.org/gffutils/>`_. (python package) (License: MIT)